How to apply for a permit

 Renewing a permit

-To renew an expiring permanent permit please contact Council to confirm if a new application form and a visit to a medical practioner is required.
+To renew an expiring permanent permit please click here(DOC, 70KB) for application form and a visit to a medical practioner is required.

 To renew an expiring temporary or non-permanent permit you will need to take a new application form to your medical practitioner and follow the 'How to apply' process at the top of this page.